FuelLabs/fuel-bridge/docs/ARCHITECTURE.md

 Any user on the L2 can trigger transactions that generate a message.
 This message is included as part of the Fuel block, and its inclusion can be proven by verifying a `Merkle root` in the block header that commits to a `Merkle tree` containing the message.
 The block hash is derived, among other fields, from this root.

-Fuel blocks are packed and committed together by the mechanism described two sections above, `block comitting`.
+Fuel blocks are packed and committed together by the mechanism described two sections above, `block committing`.
 A Fuel epoch will be committed at the [Chain State contract](../packages/solidity-contracts/contracts/fuelchain/FuelChainState.sol) with the last block of the epoch, namely the `Fuel root block`.
 This block features another `Merkle root` that commits to a tree consisting of the block hashes of the epoch.
 Again, the hash of this root block is derived, among other elements, from this root.

 Once the committed epoch has finalized, an user in the L1 blockchain can prove that the original message was included in the finalized epoch: